PCI Compliance Requirements Guide

 For a PCI level one organization, a PCI-approved auditor verifies its compliance with the standards.
 Based on your SAQ, your organization can hire an approved scanning vendor (ASV) to look for security flaws and ensure that it meets all the standards.
 The questionnaires differ for different businesses for levels two to four, guided by the level of compliance you must meet and the number of transactions you have per year.

-At its core, preventing untrusted parties from gaining access to sensitive data is the most fundamental aspect of PCI compliance.
-After installing and configuring the security system, have your employees set up a strict password policy.
+At its core, implementing strong access control measures to protect stored cardholder data is the most fundamental aspect of PCI compliance.
+After installing, configuring, maintaining secure systems and applications, have your employees set up a strict password policy.
 Tokenizing sensitive card data allows businesses to keep it safe and secure.

-Last but not least, step five is crucial for completing the PCI compliance process.
+Finally, step five is crucial for completing the process.
 Organizations use the AOC form to certify that their PCI DSS evaluation—as indicated in an SAQ or PCI compliance report—has been a success.

 Then, you submit SAQ, ASV, and AOC reports to financial institutions, such as banks and credit card firms, and to all the companies with which your organization does business.